Guide to Tankless Water Heaters

 The more fuel it wastes, the lower the EF rating.
 A high EF rating means the water heater is exceptionally energy efficient.
 Energy Factors for modern tankless water heaters can range from .64 to .91, and even as high as .99 for electric models.
 These ratings are higher than typical EF ratings for standard tank heaters.

 Elizabethtown’s Tankless Water Heater Installers

 Hot water is an essential part of your year-round home comfort.
 If you’re in the market for a new, energy-efficient tankless water heater or need a local expert to provide a cost-effective service call for your current unit, Home Climates can help.
-We offer comprehensive tankless water heater installations as well as expert repairs and regular maintenance.
+We offer comprehensive tankless water heater installations in Elizabethtown and central PA, as well as expert repairs and regular maintenance.

 We can also talk through your home’s hot water needs to help you determine if you should get a tankless water heater and if you need an electric, gas, or tankless water heater in your home.
 Not all tankless water heaters are created equal, so it’s helpful to learn more about which water heating option is best for your family.
 Home Climates sells and services both gas and electric tankless water heaters to fit almost any budget.

 Contact Home Climates today for tankless hot water heater installations in Elizabethtown, Lancaster and throughout central Pennsylvania.
 Home Climates can also provide professional repairs to ensure your unit continues working at its best.
 Call us 24/7 for emergency service.
 Because we know how important hot water is to your life, we’ll go out of our way to ensure you have it when you need it most.